| Research

 G. W. F. Hegel

 (esp.
-Hegel’s Doctrine of Logic and Ontological Argument)
+Hegel’s Doctrine of Logic and Ontological

 Ontological Arguments and Modal Logical Systems